-The acronym MRO is also seen as a way to control unit price costs in high-volume, low-value purchases, which is truly important but getting short-sighted.
+The term MRO is also used to describe a method of reducing unit price expenses for high-volume, low-value purchases, which is a crucial but short-sighted strategy.

 In order to have a successful MRO approach, not only are parts needed, but the company must also seek ways to optimize its maintenance, repair and operation processes.